emranxec/KeepLearning/README.md

 ### Q. what is functional interface?
 [functional-interfaces-java](https://www.geeksforgeeks.org/functional-interfaces-java/?ref=lbp)
 ----
-### Q. why serialize a object?
+### Q. why serialize an object?
 How to serialize and deserialize object?
 ### Q. explain Serialisation, UUID and its concepts?

 - You can think of serialization as the process of converting an **object instance into a sequence of bytes** (which may be binary or not depending on the implementation).